 Child Care Licensing, Accreditation, and Quality Rating

-Child care centers and family/group child care homes should be currently registered or licensed by the State of Michigan Department of Licensing and Regulatory Affairs (LARA), Child Care Licensing Division.
+Child care centers and family or group child care homes should be currently registered or licensed by the State of Michigan Department of Licensing and Regulatory Affairs (LARA), Child Care Licensing Division.
 Ask for proof of current licensure from the State of Michigan.

-In addition, as you search for child care centers and homes on the State of Michigan child care database, click on State Report and then Reports Available for each program, and carefully review the recent Inspection, Renewal, and any Special Investigation Reports.
+In addition, as you search for child care centers and homes on the State of Michigan child care database, click on Child Care Licensing Report and then Audit Reports for each program, and carefully review the recent Inspection, Renewal, and any Special Investigation Reports.
 The fewer rules-violations, the better -- especially if they are recent violations, and ones that could affect the safety and well-being of children.

 State licensing rules are only minimal standards.
 Accreditation by the National Association for the Education of Young Children/NAEYC (center-based settings) or the National Association for Family Child Care/NAFCC (home-based programs) is an indication of meeting child care quality standards, as is the State of Michigan's quality rating and improvement system.